-Robert is the author of Building Wealth: From Shoeshine Boy to Real Estate Magnate and Building Wealth 101, Retire and Refire, and How to Jump-Start Your Way to Real Estate Wealth.
+Robert is the author of Building Wealth: From Shoeshine Boy to Real Estate Magnate, Building Wealth 101, Retire and Refire, and How to Jump-Start Your Way to Real Estate Wealth.

 Michael Berick is a writer and journalist, whose work has appeared in outlets such as the Los Angeles Times, Entertainment Weekly, LA Weekly, AAA Westways Magazine, and the San Francisco Chronicle.
 He has written about European chocolate destinations, reviewed artist Ed Ruscha’s retrospective, and penned press material for the Grammy-nominated boxset, Battleground Korea: Songs And Sounds Of America’s Forgotten War.
 He also might possibly be the only music critic to have voted in both the Fids and Kamily Music Awards and the Village Voice’s annual Pazz & Jop Poll.
 Hailing from Cleveland, Ohio, Berick currently lives in Los Angeles with wife, playwright/screenwriter Jennifer Maisel, and their daughter and dog.

 Berick is the author of the Mentoris Project book Relentless Visionary: Alessandro Volta.